Miss Belgium 2009

-The Miss Belgium 2009 was held on December 23, 2008 in the Spiroudome, Charleroi, Belgium.
+Miss Belgium 2009 the 41st Miss Belgium pageant, held on December 23, 2008 in the Spiroudome, Charleroi, Belgium.
 There were 20 contestants representing provinces and municipalities of Belgium.
 The winner, Zeynep Sever, entered Miss Universe 2009 and Miss World 2009.
 The first runner up entered Miss International 2009.
 The third runner entered Miss Tourism Queen International 2009 and the fourth runner up entered Miss Intercontinental 2009.